-If you are awarded the enhanced rate of PIP mobility component you can use it to lease a new car, scooter or powered wheelchair under the Motability scheme.
+If you are awarded the enhanced rate of PIP mobility component, you can use it to lease a new car, scooter or powered wheelchair under the Motability scheme.
 You will need to have at least 12 months remaining on your PIP award to qualify.
 Parents or carers can drive on your behalf and non-drivers can also apply.

-Visit Motability's website for more information (motability.co.uk/about) or call 0300 456 4566 (Monday to Friday 8am to 8pm).
+Visit Motability's website for more information (motability.co.uk/about) or call 0300 456 4566 (Monday to Friday 8.30am to 6pm and Saturday 9am to 1pm).